Derek Walcott(1930-2017), St Lucian poet, playwright and theatre director

-Caribbean poet, playwright and theatre director.
-Professor of English at Boston University since 1985.
+Walcott was a Caribbean poet, playwright and theatre director, and Professor of English at Boston University (1985-2007).
 Born in St Lucia, he made his name with In a Green Night (1962), The Castaway (1965) and The Gulf (1970).
-His fascination with parallels between the Caribbean and Homer's Aegean found its fullest expression in Omeros (1989) and The Odyssey which was staged by the Royal Shakespeare Company in 1992, the year in which he won the Nobel Prize for Literature.
-More recent publications include poetry collections Tiepolo's Hound ( 2000) and White Egrets (2010) and his plays The Haitian Trilogy (2002).
+His fascination with parallels between the Caribbean and Homer's Aegean found its fullest expression in Omeros (1989) and The Odyssey which was staged by the Royal Shakespeare Company in 1992.
+This was the year in which he won the Nobel Prize for Literature.
+Other publications include poetry collections Tiepolo's Hound (2000) and White Egrets (2010), and his plays The Haitian Trilogy (2002).

 by Rollie McKenna

 Enjoy access to special events, discounts on the Gallery online shop, supporters’ updates and much more

 Bringing people together by sharing the portraits and stories of the men and women who have shaped our nation.

 Sign up to receive information on exhibitions, collections and activities of the National Portrait Gallery, including special offers, shop products, and exclusive competitions.